French Bulldog Underbite: Everything You Need to Know

 Since the main trouble of a French Bulldog underbite is plaque and tartar build-up, regular teeth brushing is key.
 You should be doing this with your pet to ensure their teeth stay healthy and looking nice.

-French bulldog toothbrush
+french bulldog toothbrush

 Dogs don’t typically jump for joy when it’s time to get their teeth cleaned, but you can turn regular teeth brushing sessions into bonding time.
 Make it a normal part of your routine so that getting your pup to cooperate isn’t such a task.